breatheco-de/api-javascript-wrapper/README.md

 BC.setOptions({
   assetsPath: 'http://assets.breatheco.de/apis',
   apiPath: 'http://api.breatheco.de',
-  token: 'ASDASDASDASDASASD',
+  token: 'ASDASDASDASDASASD', //optional
 });

-// You can also set the token on a separate request,
+// You can also set the token on a separate function,
 // it will be saved in the localStorage if the localStorage is available.
 BC.setToken('ASDASDASDASDASASD');
 ```